 Those characters are experts in the quantum realm.
 In Ant-Man and the Wasp, they are trying everything in their power to safely enter the quantum realm and return back from it because they have evidence from the first film that Scott Lang was able to do that.
 If he can do it, why can’t we?
 If we do succeed in Ant-Man and the Wasp, then that does open a whole entire new multi-verse to enter into and play around in.
 I’m not the story creator, so I can’t tell you what they’re going to do with that.
 But I definitely see the potential there.

 As long as Marvel is scheduling sequels, Doctor Strange 2 is another one that is all but certain.
 The original film was an origin story, and though we got a brief glimpse at Strange in Thor: Ragnarok and got to see him fight alongside the Avengers in Infinity War, there’s plenty more to explore in a proper sequel.
 After all, Strange is a novice for almost the entire first film, and it’s not until his appearance in Ragnarok that he’s really a fully powered expert.
 Plus, the end of Doctor Strange sets up a new villain in Mordo.

 A Doctor Strange sequel is especially likely if Marvel wants to continue exploring new times and places, as appears to be the case.
-Disney CEO Bob Iger told Vanity Fair that future Marvel movies will explore places that are “separate geographically, or separate in time — not just in place but in time.”
+Disney CEO Bob Iger told Vanity Fair that future Marvel movies will look to places that are “separate geographically, or separate in time — not just in place but in time.”
 Evangeline Lilly also said that future Marvel movies will explore a “more colorful, more playful, heightened reality.”

 If Marvel is looking to zip through time and get more cosmic and colorful, there’s no better character to further emphasize than Doctor Strange.